Get the Facts

 How would this affect wait times, including in the emergency room?

-This proposed mandate would dramatically increase emergency room wait times and delay services throughout the hospital, including those that are time-sensitive and life-saving.
+Question 1 would dramatically increase emergency room wait times and delay services throughout the hospital, including those that are time-sensitive and life-saving.
 Even more disturbing, hospitals would be penalized if they don’t turn patients away or stop admitting them during busy periods.

 What would happen when smaller rural and suburban hospitals are faced with local emergencies?